 Step Description For Loop A logical structure that repeats the steps contained in the loop a specified number of times.
-For more information, see "Inserting Loops and Loop Modifiers" on page 293.
-If Block A logical structure that runs the steps contained in the block if the condition is met.
+For more information, see "Inserting loops and loop modifiers" on page 284. lf Block A logical structure that runs the steps contained in the block if the condition is met.
 Add else - Click the Add else link to add an Else section to your If block.
 If the condition is not met, the steps included in the Else section run.
 Remove else - Removes the Else section from the If block.
 Note: The else sections apply to all If types (If Block, If Exists, If Verify, and If Browser).
 If the Else section contains steps and you click Remove else, the steps are deleted.
-Copy and paste them into the main body of your macro to save them.
-If Verify page 294.
-A combination of "If Block" and "Verify," a logical structure that runs the steps contained in the block if the condition on a property of the selected object is met.
+Copy and paste them into the main Step Description ------------------------------ -- -- body of your macro to save them.
+For more information, see "Inserting If blocks, If-else blocks, and Exit steps" on page 285. lf Verify A combination of "If Block" and "Verify," a logical structure that runs the steps contained in the block if the condition on a property of the selected object is met.
 If Exists A logical structure that runs the steps contained in the block if the selected object exists in the application.
 Break Causes the loop to end immediately without completing the current or remaining iterations.
 Continue Causes the current loop iteration to end immediately.
 The macro continues with the next iteration.
 Catch Error Catches an error in the step immediately preceding and runs the contents of the catch error step.
-For more information, see "Inserting Catch Error Steps" on page 296.
+For more information, see "Inserting Catch Error steps" on page 287.
 Exit Exits the iteration or the entire macro, depending on the specified setting.

-Step Description Two-factor Authentication Sends a request to the two-factor authentication control center to begin the authentication flow.
+Two-factor Authentication Sends a request to the two-factor authentication control center to begin the authentication flow.
 This group step includes basic instructions on how to configure two-factor authentication components.
-For more information, see "Using Two-factor Authentication" on page 258.
+For more information, see "Using two-factor authentication" on page 228.
 Note: This is a group step that includes the Wait for 2FA step.

-Miscellaneous Tab
+Miscellaneous tab